K-12 Education Guides

 With a special focus on grades K-12, education guides inspired by Craft in America episodes take a wide look at the history, cultural traditions, and impact of craft in the United States, from Indigenous origins through present day, and include hands-on craft activities.
 Available at craftinamerica.org/guides and through PBS LearningMedia.

-These lessons are designed to meet National Standards for Visual Arts education, encouraging the use of critical thinking skills and creative engagement.
+These lessons are designed to meet National Visual Arts Standards—part of the National Core Arts Standards (NCAS)—encouraging the use of critical thinking skills and creative engagement.
 Teachers can use these guides to lead thoughtful discussions on art and culture, assign creative and responsive writing prompts, or engage students in meaningful and fun hands-on projects.

 For K-12 students, these guides help build connections to different content areas across the board, from environmental sciences to history and social studies.
 They can be easily woven into existing lessons or stand alone as a unit all on their own, whatever works best for each individual classroom, and for student audiences with diverse needs.